multitudes/Airlock/README.md

 # ToDo - Work in Progress

 This app is being developed in SwiftUI mostly for learning purposes.
 I am testing and adding new features like Core Data and Combine and will try to document the journey below.
+Also planned is an onboarding for first users of the app.

 ## Adding a log feature with Core Data